 RT Property a part of RT Specialty.
-RT Specialty is a division of RSG Specialty, LLC, (RSG).
-RT Specialty a part of RT Specialty, LLC, is a subsidiary of Ryan Specialty Group, LLC (RSG).
-RT Specialty provides wholesale insurance from the public.
-Some products may only be available from surplus lines insurances in California: RSG Specialty Insurance Services, LLC (License # 0697516). @2021 Ryan Specialty Group, LLC.
+RT Specialty is a division of RSG Specialty, LLC, a Delaware limited liability company based in Illinois.
+RSG Specialty, LLC, is a subsidiary of Ryan Specialty Group, LLC (RSG).
+RT Specialty provides wholesale insurance brokerage and other services to agents and brokers.
+As a wholesale broker, RT Specialty does not solicit insurance from the public.
+Some products may only be available in certain states, and some products may only be available from surplus lines insurers.
+In California: RSG Specialty Insurance Services, LLC (License # 0G97516). ©2021 Ryan Specialty Group, LLC.